 Repeat this process for the next toy.
 Be sure that each toy has a specific name, such as “Tenni” for a tennis ball and “Bouncy” for a rubber ball .
 To test the dog’s knowledge, place the two toys side by side.
 Ask for a specific toy.
 Praise for touching or picking up that toy.
 If dog touches the wrong item, pick up the incorrect item, and leave the requested toy for dog to touch.
 This way the dog always “wins” and is encouraged to keep playing the game.

 Gradually add new toys and names.
 See how many your dog can learn.

-Find It (Mental and Physical) This is an excellent way to find remote controls that your kids misplaced, or when you simply can’t remember where you put your keys or cell phone.
+Great for Mental and Physical exercises.
+This is an excellent way to find remote controls that are misplaced, or when you simply cannot remember where you put your keys or cell phone.

-It’s also a great way to distract your dog when he/she is pestering you for attention.
-It’s a variation on the hide-and-seek game.
+It is also a great way to distract yoru dog when he/she is pestering your for attention.
+It is a variation on the hide-and-seek game.